 Pallas No. 2Z

-Built along the exactly same mechanical lines as the Pallas No. 2, the 2Z employed an identical form mechanical table drive the limits of which were controlled by stop dogs.
+Built along the exactly same mechanical lines as the Pallas No. 2, the 2Z employed an identical form of mechanical table drive, the limits of which were controlled by stop dogs.
 With a working surface of 18.5 inches by 6.5 inches, the table had a longitudinal travel of 20 inches and across of 6.5 inches.

 While the Pallas No. 2 had a grinding spindle running in three spring-loaded, angular-contact ball races, that on the 2Z was hardened and ground and turned in plain, adjustable bronze bushes.
 Driven by a 1.5 h.p., 1550 r.p.m.
 3-phase motor, the spindle ran at 2,200 r.p.m, had a vertical travel of 9 inches and a maximum clearance beneath the 7-inch diameter by 1/2-inch wide wheel of 14 inches.